 Now I’m not saying that you should always opt for a more expensive fish.
 Unfortunately there are retailers out there that will price gouge, it happens in every industry.
 What hobbyists need to be mindful of is the value of a fish.
 A well cared for and conditioned fish is worth more money.
 No one should have to purchase a fish several times to get one to live.

 Next time you see a deal that’s too good to be true, it is.
-Avoid retailers who treat fishes as a cut flower with a finite lifespan.
-Many fishes have potential to live for decades in captivity provided the right care.
+Avoid retailers who treat fish as a cut flower with a finite lifespan.
+Many fishes have the potential to live for decades in captivity provided the right care.
 It starts with sourcing the best fish possible.
 Do yourself a favor.
 Do the fish a favor.
 Respect the fish.